CS417 Exam 3

 (c) Produces ciphertext that is the same length as the plaintext.

-24. For Alice to send an encrypted signed message to Bob, she creates a hash of the message and sends Bob:
+(d) Cannot be used for message authentication. - For Alice to send an encrypted signed message to Bob, she creates a hash of the message and sends Bob:

 (a) The message encrypted with Alice's private key and the hash encrypted with Bob's public key.